wesJchen/sdet-coding-challenge/README.md

   $ brew install pipenv
 ```

-Clone the repository and cd into the project's saved directory path.
-Set up the virtual environment and install dependencies by running the following shell commands (recommended):
+Clone the project repository and cd into the saved directory path.
+Then, set up the virtual environment and install dependencies by running the following shell commands (recommended):

 ```
   $ pipenv shell